310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 Mm, mhm, mhm?
 You came to the venue today to cheer me on?

-Wow, so you found out about this audition program thanks to my commercial!
+Wow, so you also found out about this audition program ‘cuz of my commercial!
 {% endbubble %}

 {% bubble Mitsuru grin %}